 Inflammation is a biological response of body tissues to harmful stimuli, such as damaged cells, irritants, or pathogens.
 The function of this inflammation is to eliminate the initial cause of cell injury and repair the tissue damage.
 However, the response is not always precise and contained to the area of injury.
-It also is often accompanied by redness, swelling and pain.
+It also is often accompanied by redness, swelling, and pain.
 Medicines are sometimes required to control and limit the residual damage caused by inflammation.
-Steroids have powerful anti inflammatory properties, however they also tend to have several unwanted effects in the body.
+Steroids have powerful anti-inflammatory properties, however, they also tend to have several unwanted effects on the body.
 NSAIDs are considered relatively safe and effective at relieving inflammation and the symptoms accompanying it and hence are the most commonly prescribed analgesics.
-Additionally since they do not act on the opioid pathway, they have no addiction potential.
+Additionally, since they do not act on the opioid pathway, they have no addiction potential.

 NSAIDs usually do not cause any severe side effects.
 They should be avoided in children under 16, except under the supervision of a doctor, since some children can experience a severe allergic reaction that can cause damage to the liver and other organs.
 They can irritate the gut and cause gastritis and bleeding in the stomach.
 It is better to avoid alcohol when taking these drugs.

 People who are already on medication for some other medical condition even if it is herbal or natural treatment must take these drugs only under the doctor’s supervision.
 If you notice any of the following symptoms then stop taking NSAIDs immediately and seek the doctor’s advice – swollen ankles; difficulty breathing; black stools; dark, coffee-colored vomit.